Jason Krejza © Getty Images

-If we go back in time to 2008, in his Test debut against India at Nagpur, Krejza did show that willingness to bleed to his bones by tossing it above the eye line of the batsmen and enticing them to play strokes.
+If we go back in time to 2008, in his Test debut against India at Nagpur, Krejza did show that never say die attitude by tossing it above the eye line of the batsmen and enticing them to play strokes.
 He also spun it hard in the game and extracted a little bit of bounce.
 The Indian batsmen kept tonking him high into the orbit for majestic sixes.
 However, the credit has to go to the off-spinner for not losing the plot and was eventually rewarded for it with 12 wickets next to his name.

 If Rahul Dravid was done in by the classical off-spinner’s delivery with Krejza pitching it on an off-stump line and getting him to prod forward to offer a bat-pad catch then, Sehwag was snared by the one that turned off the track to shatter his timber.
 In the second innings, he teased and tempted the willowy VVS Laxman to the trap set by him and finally won the battle with another flighted delivery that invited the drive, and sent the stumps for a walk in the park.